SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/k-mer_grammar/README.md

 **Output**

+**Final result:**
-**Final result:** The above example will train a model with k=8 without filtering k-mers by complexity and reading the file under `example/`.
-The resulting model file `kgrammar_bag-of-k-mers_LR_mode_full_ABF2_8_1688192717.pkl` will be saved to `output/` directory together with a database that contains *k*-mer weights `kgrammar_bag-of-k-mers_weights_mode_full_ABF2_8_1688192717.db`.
+The above example will train a model with k = 8 without filtering *k*-mers by complexity, reading the file under the `example/` directory.
+The resulting model file, `kgrammar_bag-of-k-mers_LR_mode_full_ABF2_8_1688192717.pkl`, will be saved to the `output/` directory, along with a database that contains k-mer weights, `kgrammar_bag-of-k-mers_weights_mode_full_ABF2_8_1688192717.db`.

-After training the model, results of the test dataset containg accuracy and others performance metrics (including confusion matrix) will be saved to `ABF2_grammar_result.txt` along with ROC, PRC curve plots and the log file is also located at `output/` directory.
+After training the model, the results of the test dataset, including accuracy and other performance metrics (including the confusion matrix), will be saved to `ABF2_grammar_result.txt`.
+ROC and PRC curve plots, along with the log file, are also located in the `output/` directory.

 #### 3.2 Train and test a "vector-*k*-mers" model

-To find how to train a "vector-*k*-mers" model type:
+To learn how to train a "vector-k-mers" model, type:

 ```
 python3 kgrammar_vector-k-mer_training_testing.py -help
 ```